andrewp-CWF/nsfishpass/README.md

 port = database post
 name = database name

 data_schema = name of main schema for holding raw stream data
 stream_table = names of streams table
 fish_parameters = name of fish species table
-working_srid = the srid of the stream data - these scripts use the function st_length to compute stream length so the raw data should be in a meters based projection (or reprojected before used)
+working_srid = the srid of the stream data.
+These scripts use the function st_length to compute stream length so the raw data should be in a meters based projection (or reprojected before used).

 [CABD_DATABASE]
 buffer = this is the buffer distance to grab features - the units are in the working_srid so if its meters 200 is reasonable, if it's degrees something like 0.001 is reasonable